-Germ cells thus serve as an excellent model for studying medically relevant issues regarding the molecular mechanisms controlling cell fate decisions (related to oncogenic transformation), invasive cell migration (related to tumour cell metastasis and inflammation) and organogenesis (related to organ function in health and disease).
+Germ cells thus serve as an excellent general model for studying medically relevant issues regarding the molecular mechanisms controlling cell fate decisions (relevant for gamete formation and oncogenic transformation), invasive cell migration (relevant for tumour cell metastasis and inflammation) and organogenesis (relevant for gonad function).
 Our primary model organism is zebrafish, where studying these processes from the earliest stages of development is facilitated by the extra-uterine development of the translucent embryo.

 A developing zebrafish embryo (nuclei labeled in red) with germ cells (blue) migrating towards the sites where the gonad develops.

-Molecular mechanisms controlling cell fate specification and maintenance
+Molecular mechanisms controlling germ cell specification and fate maintenance

 Our group identified proteins whose function is essential for cell fate maintenance and cell behavior.
 An example for such a protein is Dead end, a vertebrate-specific protein whose functions is associated with an increased rate of testicular tumours.
 We study the role of those proteins using genetic, optogenetic and genomic techniques, making use of different microscopy modalities in live zebrafish embryos.

-The molecular and cellular mechanisms controlling early organ formation
+The molecular and cellular mechanisms controlling early gonad development

 The precise positioning of organ progenitor cells constitutes an essential, yet poorly understood step during organogenesis.
 We use the germ cells and early gonad formation as a model for this important process.
 By the end of the first day of development, the PGCs reach their target and have to interact with somatic cells participating in gonad formation.
 Using live-cell imaging we found that the germ cells maintain their motility following their arrival at the gonad, yet remain in the region where the gonad develops.
 In addition to understanding the process of proper organ formation, determining the mechanisms confining motile cells to a specific site is highly relevant for understanding the process of cancer cell metastasis.